lucee/lucee-docs/docs/04.guides/13.Various/32.tutorial-lucee/04.tutorial-reporting-bugs/page.md

 ### Give tickets a self-explanatory title and context ###

-A detailed ticket is really helpful when a long list of tickets is analyzed.
-If the title is phrased properly it is easier for the developer to understand what the issue is about, and probably link it to some changes that is in progress or that has been done recently.
+Good titles.
+A ticket title like `createTimeSpan fails` isn't very useful to anyone, as it doesn't provide any context, but `queryExecute createTimeSpan never caches in a script based cfc` does.

-Try to give a context to the ticket.
-A ticket title like createTimeSpan fails doesn't give us much context to work with, but createTimeSpan fails when invoked into a script based cfc does.
+Good titles makes it is easier for other developers to understand what the issue is about,

-### Provide environment information ###
+## Provide Version and Environment information ##

 When a bug is posted the first thing we do is to try to reproduce it.
 It is very important to have information about the environment where the issue was detected.

-* OS
+* Operating System
-* Lucee Version and deployment ( Ex: Lucee 5.2.60 / Tomcat 8.5 )
+* Lucee Version and deployment ( Ex: Lucee 5.3.7.47 / Tomcat 9.5 | Commandbox )
 * Java Version (i.e. 1.8.0_162)
 * Browser or other details (if relevant)
 * Webserver configuration (if relevant)